-Becky Cushing is Director of Mass Audubon's Berkshire Wildlife Sanctuaries, oversees six wildlife sanctuaries and countywide programs.
-She's a trained field biologist and environmental educator with a passion for cross disciplinary collaboration and connecting people to nature.
-She earned an MS from the University of Vermont's Field Naturalist program and a Conservation Biology degree from Middlebury College.
-She's a graduate of NOLS (National Outdoor Leadership School) and SEA (Sea Education Association), a Switzer Environmental Fellow and author of a journal article, Exploring the Role of Ospreys in Education.
-On the side, she loves romping through bogs and paddling New England salt marshes.
+Becky Cushing is Director of Mass Audubon's Berkshire Wildlife Sanctuaries, oversees six wildlife sanctuaries, 12 miles of hiking trails and the countywide Berkshire Environmental Literacy program.
+She's a trained field biologist and environmental educator with a passion for cross disciplinary collaboration, environmental problem-solving and connecting people to nature.
+Some recent collaborations include an international broadcast of live concert music and nature sounds with the BBC, BSO and WGBH, and the Nature and Mindfulness program at Kripalu.
+Becky has worked in the conservation field for 15 years in science, education, and administrative roles at other Mass Audubon sanctuaries across the state, the University of Vermont and The Nature Conservancy.
+She earned an MS in Plant Biology from the University of Vermont Field Naturalist program and a BA in Conservation Biology from Middlebury College.
+She's a graduate of the National Outdoor Leadership School (NOLS) and Sea Education

+Association (SEA), a Switzer Environmental Fellow and author of the journal article, "Exploring the Role of Ospreys in Education."
 (2K)